rschleitzer/Scaly/docs/source/introduction.rst

 ***********

-Scaly comes with a standard library which among other stuff containsa function which prints a string to the standard output (which is the output of your terminal, or a debug console, depending on the environment in which your program was started into).
+Scaly comes with a standard library which among other stuff contains a function which prints a string to the standard output (which is the output of your terminal, or a debug console, depending on the environment in which your program was started into).
 The function has the name ``print`` and accepts a string, returning nothing to the caller.
 We use it to write up